dcep93/moviedate8/README.md

 ### Description

-This Chrome Extension enables friends to watch a video at the same time without screencasting.
+This Chrome Extension enables friends to watch a video at the same time in original quality without screencasting.
 All users are required to have access to the video.

 ### To Install